 Engagement and consultation

-Syncrude also participates in the MAC Towards Sustainable Mining (TSM) program and reports annually on our energy and GHG emissions management system.
+Syncrude participates in the Mining Association of Canada’s Towards Sustainable Mining (TSM) program and reports annually on our energy and GHG emissions management system.
 An external review occurs every three years.
-Our self-assessment of 2018 performance confirmed our management and reporting processes as being very strong with a rating of Level AAA.
-However, due to reliability issues related to a power outage and extended turnaround event, energy and GHG targets for 2018 were not met, resulting in a Level B rating for performance.
+An external audit for the 2019 reporting year confirmed our management and reporting processes to be very strong with a rating of Level AAA in both related indicators.
+We met our GHG target for 2019, but had not met them in three of the past four years.
+This is reflected in an A rating for the performance indicator.
+Further information on Syncrude’s TSM performance can be found at https://mining.ca/companies/syncrude-canada-ltd/.

 Our product in a North American context